Protecting yourself from Online Banking “Fraud”

 Follow these guidelines to protect yourself from Phishing Scams:

 • Never click on a link from a business requesting that you provide them with personal information.
-Directly enter the Web Site Address into the “CONNECTION BOX” so you can See-the-Entry and confirm It’s Authentic.
+Enter the URL (web address) directly into your Internet browser so you can see the entry and confirm it’s authentic.

 • Pay close attention to the URL (Internet address) behind the link.
 Often in phishing attempts, if you hover the cursor over the link the fraudsters want you to click on, it has nothing to do with the actual company they claim to be.
 You may want to write it down and report it to the Bank or Authorities.